junxit/us-congress-bills-111/bill.md

   - **(3)** in subsection (d)—
     - **(A)** in the subsection heading, by striking “National Energy Technology Laboratory” and inserting “Department of Energy”; and
-    - **(B)** by striking “National Energy Technology Laboratory” and inserting “Office of Fossil Energy of the Department”; and
+    - **(B)** by striking “National Energy Technology Laboratory” and inserting “Office of Fossil Energy of the Department”;
+  - **(4)** in subsection (e)—
+    - **(A)** in the subsection heading, by striking “Secretary of the Interior” and inserting “Other Federal Agencies”; and
+    - **(B)** by inserting “and other agencies as appropriate, including those serving on, and collaborating with, the Interagency Coordinating Committee on Oil Pollution Research as established under section 7001 of the Oil Pollution Act of 1990 (33 U.S.C.
+2761(a))” after “Secretary of the Interior”; and
-  - **(4)** by adding at the end the following:
+  - **(5)** by adding at the end the following:
-    > - **(f)** *Partnerships* In carrying out the program under this subtitle, the Secretary shall seek to establish partnerships with research performers in institutions of higher education and the private sector to undertake research and development not likely otherwise to be undertaken in the absence of support from the program.
+    > - **(f)** *Partnerships* In carrying out the program under this subtitle, the Secretary shall seek to establish partnerships with eligible research performers, as described by section 999E, to undertake research and development not likely otherwise to be undertaken in the absence of support from the program.

 - **(b)** *Program elements* Section 999B of the Energy Policy Act of 2005 (42 U.S.C.
 16372) is amended—
   - **(1)** in the section heading, by striking “Ultra-deepwater and unconventional onshore natural gas and other petroleum” and inserting “Safer oil and natural gas drilling technology”;